Mortimer333/Tab_JF/README.md

   - `event` - Key Down event
   - `selection` - currently selected editors content
   - `x` - direction where cursor will go on X axis
-  - `Y` - direction where cursor will go on Y axis
+  - `y` - direction where cursor will go on Y axis

 Example: